Indirect Pools and the Rate Structure

 Note that specific exclusions might be specified in the solicitation (e.g., Request for Proposal).
 We propose calculated indirect rates, based on historical accounting records, using the format prescribed by the solicitation requirements.
 The price per hour for a Labor Hour or Time and Material type of contract includes (applied) indirect expenses and profit.
 A cost-reimbursable type contract uses direct labor, only, segregated from each, individual (applied) indirect expense and from fee.
 Regardless of contract type and other solicitation instructions, history establishes a good foundation for proposed (future) indirect rates.

 With significant historical accounting records, the most common method of calculating each indirect rate uses the dollars in the indirect pool accounts divided by the base.
-Although the company might grow, or reduce in size, the correlation between each pool and its base remains.
+Although the company might grow, the correlation between each pool and its base remains.
 The rates remain approximately the same.
 As labor dollars increase, for the company as a whole, the employer-paid FICA increases at about the same speed.
 Indirect rates based on historical accounting records need not escalate each year.

 Each specific account, for which extraordinary growth or reduction is anticipated, is supported with documentation explaining the reason.
 If winning one award will require the purchase of a highly secure building, an increase from AIC for related accounts is justified.